Ezku/equanimous-tribble/content/4-conclusions/2-implications.md

 Improvement feeds on disturbances.
 Foster a culture in which failures, mistakes and contradictory demands may be brought to light as they occur.
 Structure practices in such a way that they do not break down in the presence of disturbances, so that the disturbances do not need to be extinguished and may instead serve as fuel for collaborative learning.

 There will be resistance to change.
 It manifests through contradictions exerted by the part of practice you are trying to change, different parts of the same practice, and other interacting practices.
 Expect these sources of friction and be ready to address them in order to continue with a fruitful process of transformation.
+Yielding at the first sign of opposition is not a recipe for affecting change.
+Instead, leverage collaborative capability to transform ways of doing and thinking – this is how effective change is achieved, not through a process of imposition which will leave latent contradictions unresolved.

 <!--